jokla/didi_challenge_ros/README.md

 ```
 <node pkg="tf2_ros" type="static_transform_publisher" name="link1_broadcaster" args="0 0 1.6 0 0 0 1 base_link velodyne" />
 ```
- Please note that I invented the transformation matrix, since it seems that this information is missing.
+ Please note that I invented the transformation matrix since it seems that this information is missing.
 I have to check how to get the real value.
  * Opening RViz with the setting file 'display.rviz'
 ```
 <node name="rviz" pkg="rviz" type="rviz" args="-d $(find didi_challenge_ros)/launch/display.rviz" />